Maripoforest/GestureHueLight/README.md

 make
 ```

-If you have updated the .cpp file with your username, just simple:
+If you have updated the log.txt file with your username, just simple:
 ```
 ./Hue <brightness> (integer: 0-255)
 ```

-If you do not know your user id:
+If you do not know your username:
 ```
 ./Hue new
 ```